 Make sure you update your profile with your latest accomplishments.
 Only connect with the people who provide value, as well as those to whom you can provide value.
 And, yes, share posts that are relevant to your network.
 This is all part of branding.
 Read The ultimate LinkedIn Guide series to learn more.

-Perhaps you’re interest is gaining more visibility in your new role.
+Perhaps your interest is gaining more visibility in your new role.
 Wendy Schoen suggests, “If you are engaging on LinkedIn, it is much easier for others in your field to reach out to you with speaking engagements or panel appearances.
 These are the ways in which you establish your ‘chops’ in your field!”

 3. Be found by recruiters who are cruising for passive candidates